Honda Oil Dilution

 So, we learned what is Honda oil dilution and what Honda did in Canada for their customers by extending the warranty of the affected cars.
 But what Honda did do for the US market?

 For the US, they took another approach.
-This approach affected only owners to five states where temperatures are extremely cold.
+This approach affected only owners in five states where temperatures are extremely cold.
 Namely, North and South Dakota, Wisconsin, Maine, and Minnesota.
 But it wasn’t too soon that more than 21 states were granted the same benefit.
 And since recently this campaign spread across the whole country.
-But what does this move by Honda includes?
+But what does this move by Honda include?

 Well, it includes an extended powertrain warranty for vehicles that are less than 6 years old.
 This campaign includes checking your car at the dealership and performing a software update.